 In turn, locals in the countries along the trail eagerly seized upon the opportunity to make some money off these "Intrepids," as hippie trail adventurers were often known, and quickly set up tour bus companies (and even offered the services of "gurus") to help accommodate the young foreigners suddenly flocking to these areas.

-Soon, there were even books on the subject.
-As the foreword to the 1973 book Head East! reads, “We’ve put together what we hope is a good primer to HELP guide you toward some new experiences you might like to try.”
-And besides offering some standard info on expenses and visas, the book warns its readers about “white devil syndrome” (something similar to what a modern reader might call “white privilege”) and also includes sections labeled “dope” and “munchies” for each country listed.
+Soon enough, books about the trail began to pop up.
+As the foreword to the 1973 book Head East! reads, "We've put together what we hope is a good primer to HELP guide you toward some new experiences you might like to try."
+And besides offering some standard info on expenses and visas, the book warns its readers about "white devil syndrome" (something similar to what a modern reader might call "white privilege") and also includes sections labeled "dope" and "munchies" for each country listed.

 Elsewhere, Head East! succinctly describes the ideas that led to the loose creation of the hippie trail in the first place: "people of the East, for the most part, have a much better perspective on life, time, people, drugs, and living in general than do those of them who come from the West."

-Head East! wasn’t the only book to come out of the hippie trail experience.
+Head East! was not the only book about the trail at the time, either.
 In fact, the origins of the well-known Lonely Planet travel guides also lie with the hippie trail.
-The book series’ founders, Tony and Maureen Wheeler, took the trail from London to Melbourne in the early 1970s and wrote what would be the first book in the series (1973’s Across Asia on the Cheap) based on their experience.
+The book series' founders, Tony and Maureen Wheeler, took the trail from London to Melbourne in the early 1970s and wrote what would be the first book in the series (1973's Across Asia on the Cheap) based on their experience.

 The book sold well, more volumes were published, and a new era of travel guidebooks was born.
 Some even suggest that the modern notion of cheap travel was, in part born out of the hippie trail.